JuanLinaresOrihuela/JuanLinaresOrihuela/README.md

 **Computer Science Student (Developer)**

-I am on a mission to become a software engineer dedicated to crafting innovative solutions that tackle everyday challenges and simplify lives.
-My passion lies in iOS Development, where I get to blend my creativity and technical skills to create amazing user experiences.

-Currently, I'm juggling a busy schedule, balancing coursework, and a full-time teaching job while pursuing my dream of becoming a software engineer.
-In my pursuit of excellence, I've embarked on an exciting journey by enrolling in the prestigious Full Stack JavaScript Bootcamp at Grand Circus in Detroit, Michigan.
-This intensive program is helping me master the skills required to build robust, end-to-end web applications.

-But that's not all!
-I love a good challenge, which is why I'm currently competing at HackMIT and gearing up for another thrilling competition at HackHarvard in the coming weeks.
-These hackathons not only fuel my passion for coding but also allow me to collaborate with brilliant minds from around the world to create innovative solutions.

-On this GitHub profile, you'll find a showcase of my projects, contributions, and the evolution of my skills as I work toward my goal of becoming a top-notch software engineer.
-Feel free to explore and connect with me as I embark on this exciting journey of learning, coding, and making a positive impact on the world through technology.
-Let's innovate together! 💻🌟

 - 🔭 I’m currently working on Full Stack JavaScript Bootcamp @Grand Circus
 - 🌱 I’m currently learning JavaScript, iOS Development, and PHP.